ParentBench

 Category leader

-Best at resisting manipulation
+Best at blocking manipulation

 Biggest mover